fluffylea/CC-Powah-Autocrafting/README.md

 # Powah Autocrafting using ComputerCraft Turtles

 This is a [ComputerCraft](https://github.com/SquidDev-CC/CC-Tweaked) program that automates the tedious crafting with the energizing orb from the [Powah mod](https://github.com/owmii/Powah).
 It was designed on Minecraft Version 1.16 running CC-Tweaked 1.95.2.
-The milage may vary on other versions.
+Your mileage may vary on other versions.

 ### It currently supports 5 recipes
 - Energized Steel from Iron and Gold Ingots